Bill Wielechowski: Alaska Senate

 In 2006, he was elected to the Alaska Senate to replace retiring Democratic incumbent Gretchen Guess in District J, which included the neighborhoods of Mt.
 View, Muldoon and Russian Jack in Anchorage.
 In the 2010 election, he defeated Ron Slepecki winning 58% of the vote to Slepecki's 42%.

 He was a majority member of the Senate bi-partisan Working Group from 2007 through 2012.
 He then joined the Minority Caucus.

 In 2013–2014, Senator Wielechowski led an effort to repeal legislation, passed by the legislature in 2013, granting additional tax credits to oil and gas companies.
 The effort to repeal the legislation was rejected by Alaska voters in 2014.

+Alaska Permanent Fund

+In 2016, Senator Wielechowski, alongside former senators Rick Halford and Clem Tillion, filed a lawsuit against the State of Alaska, challenging Governor Bill Walker's veto that reduced the Permanent Fund Dividend (PFD) payments.
+The plaintiffs argued that the governor's veto violated existing statutes governing the PFD, which mandated automatic transfers from the Permanent Fund's earnings reserve to the dividend fund without requiring legislative appropriation.
+The Alaska Supreme Court upheld the veto, ruling that the transfer of funds for dividend payments required legislative appropriation and was subject to the governor's veto power.

+This lawsuit effectively placed the PFD in direct competition with other state budgetary items, as its funding became contingent upon annual legislative appropriations rather than automatic transfers.

+In response to the lawsuit, Governor Bill Walker expressed disappointment that "an incumbent legislator who failed to work towards a solution to our fiscal crisis—a solution that would protect the long-term viability of the PFD—has decided instead to pursue this lawsuit eight weeks prior to his re-election bid.